- Clinic Lottery bidding open: Monday, October 28, 8:00 a.m. - Wednesday, October 30, 8:00 p.m.

-The Lottery is a fair, automated registration process that assigns students to open classes, and places them on waitlists, according to students’ ranked course bids.
+The Lottery is a fair, automated registration process that assigns students to open classes according to students’ ranked course bids.
 The Lottery first randomly cycles through students’ top bids, awarding one class to each student per cycle.
-The course assigned on each cycle is the highest-ranked open course on a student’s bid list that does not conflict with courses already assigned to that student.
+The course assigned on each cycle is the highest-ranked open course on a student’s bid list that does not conflict with courses previously assigned to that student.
 The cycle stops when each student’s total semester enrollment is between 12 and 15 credits.
 This total semester enrollment includes any pre-enrolled courses such as clinics, journals, remedial coursework, etc.

-3L students (56 or more earned and in-progress credits) receive priority in the Lottery registration process.
-This means that the Lottery program cycles through all 3L bids before moving on to 2L bids (2L = 30 to 55.999 earned and in-progress credits).
-In rare cases, limited seats are set aside for 2L students (such as in clinics with student director positions).
+3L students receive priority in the Lottery registration process.
+This means that the Lottery program cycles through all 3L bids before moving on to 2L bids.

 Generally, students should list course choices in order of preference.
 The most desired course should be listed first, and so on.
 Students should also prioritize the following: